h3llrais3r/ha-saj-h1-mqtt/README.md

 Home Assistant integration for SAJ H1 solar inverters. \
 This custom integration provides MQTT integration for SAJ H1 solar inverters. \
+This is an fork from [saj-mqtt-ha](https://github.com/paolosabatino/saj-mqtt-ha) with GUI setup and extra functionality.

 **DISCLAIMER:** I won't be responsible for any kind of loss during it usage, the integration is provided AS-IS.

 ## Configure Home Assistant MQTT broker